 Manulife Investment Management is the global wealth and asset management segment of Manulife Financial Corporation.
 We draw on more than a century of financial stewardship to partner with clients across our institutional, retail, and retirement businesses globally.
 Our specialist approach to money management includes the highly differentiated strategies of our fixed-income, specialized equity, multi-asset solutions, and private markets teams—along with access to specialized, unaffiliated asset managers from around the world through our multimanager model.

-This material has not been reviewed by, is not registered with any securities or other regulatory authority, and may, where appropriate, be distributed by the following Manulife entities in their respective jurisdictions.
+This material has not been reviewed by, and is not registered with, any securities or other regulatory authority, and may, where appropriate, be distributed by the following Manulife entities in their respective jurisdictions.
 Additional information about Manulife Investment Management may be found at manulifeim.com/institutional.

 Australia: Hancock Natural Resource Group Australasia Pty Limited., Manulife Investment Management (Hong Kong) Limited.
 Brazil: Hancock Asset Management Brasil Ltda.
 Canada: Manulife Investment Management Limited, Manulife Investment Management Distributors Inc., Manulife Investment Management (North America) Limited, Manulife Investment Management Private Markets (Canada) Corp.
 China: Manulife Overseas Investment Fund Management (Shanghai) Limited Company.
 European Economic Area Manulife Investment Management (Ireland) Ltd. which is authorised and regulated by the Central Bank of Ireland Hong Kong: Manulife Investment Management (Hong Kong) Limited.
 Indonesia: PT Manulife Aset Manajemen Indonesia.
 Japan: Manulife Investment Management (Japan) Limited.
-Malaysia: Manulife Investment Management (M) Berhad 200801033087 (834424-U) Philippines: Manulife Asset Management and Trust Corporation.
+Malaysia: Manulife Investment Management (M) Berhad 200801033087 (834424-U) Philippines: Manulife Investment Management and Trust Corporation.
 Singapore: Manulife Investment Management (Singapore) Pte.
 Ltd. (Company Registration No. 200709952G) South Korea: Manulife Investment Management (Hong Kong) Limited.
 Switzerland: Manulife IM (Switzerland) LLC.
 Taiwan: Manulife Investment Management (Taiwan) Co.
 Ltd. United Kingdom: Manulife Investment Management (Europe) Ltd. which is authorised and regulated by the Financial Conduct Authority United States: John Hancock Investment Management LLC, Manulife Investment Management (US) LLC, Manulife Investment Management Private Markets (US) LLC and Hancock Natural Resource Group, Inc. Vietnam: Manulife Investment Fund Management (Vietnam) Company Limited.

-Manulife Investment Management, Stylized M Design, and Manulife Investment Management & Stylized M Design are trademarks of The Manufacturers Life Insurance Company and are used by it, and by its affiliates under license.
+Manulife, Manulife Investment Management, Stylized M Design, and Manulife Investment Management & Stylized M Design are trademarks of The Manufacturers Life Insurance Company and are used by it, and by its affiliates under license.